usnistgov/UUID/ap242_schema/Readme.md

-This directory contains the schema used in the test cases discussed in the Machines Journal article
+This directory contains the schema used for trial implementation of UUIDs.